Code-Institute-Submissions/MS3_GoBooks/README.md

 **As a First Time Visitor I want to:**
 * Understand the purpose of the website.
-* Navigate easily through the website.
+* Navigate easily through the website available to non-members.
-* Locate books using the search functionality, read reviews left by members and be able to click through to the book’s Amazon page.
-* Use the website’s Book Lucky Dip to find a new book to read.
 * Understand the benefits of becoming a member and locate the Register page.

 **As a Member I want to:**
 * Be able to write, edit and delete my own reviews.
+* Locate books using the search functionality, read reviews left by members and be able to click through to the book’s Amazon page.
+* Use the website’s Book Lucky Dip to find a new book to read.
 * Benefit from the incentives of membership.
 * View my personalised Member Profile page.
-* View other members on the site and see what books they have read and reviewed.
+* View other members on the site and see what books they have reviewed.

 **As an Admin I want to:**
 * Have the ability to delete reviews that may be deemed rude or offensive.
 * Have the ability to remove members who abuse the service.

 **As Site Owner I want to:**
-* Incentivise people to become members and grow the platform.
+* Encourage users to become members and grow the platform.
-* Provide Affiliate links to Amazon book pages in order to earn money from sales made through the site.

 ## Wireframes